Jamie Mitchell: Storylines

 With his interaction with Billy improving better than it was, Jamie appears to have sorted out his troubles and plans to get engaged to Sonia.
 However, he gets into trouble with Phil once again, when Lisa decides to leave the country with Louise and Jamie unwittingly helps them.
 Phil learns about this and confronts Sonia in front of Jamie, believing that she was the one colluding with Lisa against him.
 Phil prepares to attack Sonia when Jamie comes to her defense, and admits that he was the one who helped Lisa.
 In response, Phil brutally attacks Jamie and beats him up until Sonia is forced to tell him that Lisa has taken Louise to Portugal.
-Phil quickly leaves to try and get Louise back, while Sonia nurses Jamie back to health and they get engaged.
-When Phil returns, his relationship with Jamie has deteriorated and a conflict ensues between them when Sonia suspects Phil of murdering Lisa.
+Phil quickly leaves to try and get Louise back.
+Meanwhile, Sonia nurses Jamie back to health, and they passionately kiss.
+Later, Jamie proposes and Sonia accepts.
+However, Jamie sells the ring in order to get a business but later wants it back.
+When Phil returns, his relationship with Jamie has deteriorated and a conflict ensues between them when him and Sonia suspect Phil of murdering Lisa.
 The would-be couple soon get in touch with DCI Jill Marsden (Sophie Stanton), the police detective who investigated Phil's shooting a year ago, with this theory and Phil ends up getting arrested; he is later released without charged due to lack of evidence.
+Sonia is left angry by recent events but Jamie convinces her that he still supports her and wants her to get on with her life.